 - Allow opportunities to receive feedback and empower your market to share their perspectives and experiences with you

-- No two segments are exactly alike, but by paying attention to your customers, you can develop clear segmentation bases that help the marketing team exceed their goals
+- No two customer segments are exactly alike, but by paying attention to your customers, you can develop clear segmentation bases that help the marketing team exceed their goals

 Undertaking a segmentation analysis

-When you have identified and outlined your market, what do you do with that information?
+When you have identified and outlined your target market, what do you do with that information?
 The first step is a segmentation analysis, which uses market research to determine which markets yield the highest return on investment (ROI).

 With segmentation analysis, marketers identify how members of an audience can be grouped based on similarities and differences.
 This clarifies their preferences and challenges.